kothagundlahari/movie/README.md

 git clone https://github.com/kothagundlahari/movie.git

 #How to run the code
-Go to movie/entertainment_center.py and run it in your environment
+Go to movie/entertainment_center.py

+run it in your environment(IDE)

 #License